 Independent hotel professionals need to utilize these heuristics before it is too late.
 Let’s take a look at three heuristic types and how they can be used to increase your bottom line.

 The Risk Aversion/Scarcity Heuristic

 The risk aversion/scarcity heuristic is one, which appeals to most individuals’ natural disdain for inconvenience or being uncomfortable.
-Perhaps more prominent with this heuristic is the natural instinct to avoid risk and to act promptly when it appears as though a desirable option or variation of any product or service will not be available for much longer due to limited availability.
+Perhaps more prominent with this heuristic is the instinct to avoid risk and to act promptly when it appears as though a desirable option or variation of any product or service will not be available for much longer due to limited availability.

-Big-name hotels are already using this technique as a key website marketing maneuver, imploring potential customers to pull the trigger and book, or to risk losing out on a tremendous deal, a fantastic room, some combination of these things, or an accommodation altogether.
+Big-name hotels are already using this technique as a critical website marketing maneuver, imploring potential customers to pull the trigger and book, or to risk losing out on a tremendous deal, a fantastic room, some combination of these things, or an accommodation altogether.
 The online travel agencies have mastered this!

 This heuristic is successfully used all the time, in a diverse set of industries.
 Outside of the hotel sphere, video-game giant Nintendo has consistently provided a limited availability of their consoles.
-Demand for their consoles has in turn skyrocketed.
+Demand for their consoles has, in turn, skyrocketed.